 Ellen Birgitte Johnsrud, a teacher at Sandgotna secondary school in Bergen, Norway learned about ‘flipping the classroom’ from fellow teachers and social media channels.
-During the spring semester of 2013, she asked her colleague Tonje Elise Barclay De Tolly Straume if she could help flip her Grade 8 Norwegian grammar class.
+She asked her colleague Tonje Elise Barclay De Tolly Straume if she could help flip her Grade 8 Norwegian grammar class.
 Tonje liked the idea, so they teamed up to make it happen.

 What is the flipped classroom?